rrenattavs/rrenattavs/README.md

 <h1>Let introduce myself</h1>
 - 👋 Hi, I’m Renata</br>
 - 🚀 I am a passionate programmer and problem-solving enthusiast, always eager to embrace new challenges with innovative solutions.</br>
-- 👀 With over a decade of experience, I am a Full Stack Developer with experience in many IT solutions</br>
+- 👀 With over a 5+ years of experience, I am a Full Stack Developer with experience in many IT solutions</br>
 - 👨‍💻 I have a strong affinity for learning new technologies and venturing into unexplored domains.</br>
 - 🌱 I’m currently learning Advanced concepts in Java, including frameworks such as Maven and Gradle, and Python</br>
 - 👁‍🗨 What sets me apart → My ability to rapidly acquire and master new skills and apply them to solve real-world problems.</br>